jackfrancisdalton/ReactSearchBar/README.md

 If you are using ReactRouter, setting this value to true will use NavLink instead of an anchor tag

 ### Default Props
+If no optional properties are supplied to the search component, the default values will be as follows:

 ```
 default {